Softcadbury/TestJavaScript/README.md

 ## Description

-Some knockout projects.
+Some JavaScript projects.
-The template project define the basic structure for other projects.
+- Banking: Knockout application to manage users and accounts.